kautsig/vpurge/README.md

 Please be aware that this tool has not been proven in production.
-There might be pitfalls, it was written for testing purposed to create something potentially useful with clojure.
+There might be pitfalls, it was written for testing purposes to create something potentially useful with clojure.

 ## Installation